se-omarayman/Therania/README.md

 -   Once they accept it, the user can chat with the therapist to schedule time for meetings.

--   Meetings start up counting the hourly rate of the therapist

--   When the meeting is done, the time of the meeting is saved
+-   When the meeting is done, the time of the meeting is saved in hours

--   The total meeting times are summed at the end of the month and multiplied by the therapist’s hourly rate, then it is transferred from the user to the therapist’s account
+-   the therapist gets a percentage of the subscription fees that the users that booked him payed (if 5 users book with the therapist, he gets a percentage for each user)